belajar-lab/686x/project0/README.md

 We do not expect you to complete all sections in these notebooks immediately.
 For now, go through the first three sections in the first notebook on **Jupyter**, **Numpy**, and **Matplotlib**.
 Then after Unit 1 *Linear Classifiers*, come back to the section on **Scikit learn**, and while you work on Unit 3 *Neural Nets*, refer to the second notebook, which gives an introduction to **Pytorch**.

 We will not be using **Pandas** in this course, but it is a useful tool.
 Feel free to look at the section on Pandas at any time.

+## Debugging

+In machine learning, there a lot of reasons why a model would fail to perform well.
+The model could be poorly designed, the data could be too noisy, it could just be a poor initialization, or a poor choice of hyperparameters, etc. Therefore, it is vital to at least exclude engineering bugs using a debugger.

+Fortunately, Python comes with a fully functional interactive debugger called [pdb](https://docs.python.org/3/library/pdb.html).

+Before you tackle the last problem of this project, we recommend you take some time to learn how to use, for example with [this tutorial](https://realpython.com/python-debugging-pdb/).

+### Debugging exercise

+In this problem, you are given a buggy piece of code and are asked to debug it.

+The goal of this exercise is for you to set up a working debugging system for yourselves.
+(See the next page for an example.)
+Feel free to use other debuggers as you wish.
+But note that any extra print statement in submitted code will be graded as incorrect in the online code graders.

+The function `get_sum_metrics` takes two arguments: a `prediction` and a list of `metrics` to apply to the prediction (say, for instance, the accuracy or the precision).
+Note that each metric is a function, not a number.
+The function should compute each of the metrics for the prediction and sum them.
+It should also add to this sum three default metrics, in this case, adding 0, 1 or 2 to the prediction.

+> [!IMPORTANT]
+>You should fix this function first, and run `python debug.py` in your `project0` directory to make sure it behaves as expected on the simple test cases provided